Sky-Hi Nunataks: Location

+They are east of Lyon Nunataks, northeast of Merrick Mountains and northwest of Sweeney Mountains.

+Features, from west to east, include Doppler Nunatak, Whistler Nunatak, Mount Mende, Mount Lanzerotti, Mount Carrara, Kinter Nunatak, Bering Nunatak, Mount Cahill and Arnoldy Nunatak.

+Graser Nunatak and Hinley Nunatak are some distance to the east.

+Mapping and name

 The nunataks were first seen and photographed from the air by Ronne Antarctic Research Expedition (RARE), 1947–48.

-The name derives from the United States Antarctic Research Program (USARP) project Sky-Hi, in which Camp Sky-Hi (later designated Eights Station) was set up in Ellsworth Land in November 1961 as a conjugate point station to carry on simultaneous measurements of the earth's magnetic field and of the ionosphere.
+The name derives from the United States Antarctic Research Program (USARP) project Sky-Hi, in which Camp Sky-Hi (later designated Eights Station) was set up in Ellsworth Land in November 1961 as a conjugate point station to carry on simultaneous measurements of the Earth's magnetic field and of the ionosphere.

 Sky-Hi's conjugate point in the Northern Hemisphere is located in the Réserve faunique des Laurentides, in Canada.

-The nunataks were mapped in detail by United States Geological Survey (USGS) from ground surveys and U.S. Navy aerial photographs taken 1965-67 and U.S. Landsat imagery taken 1973–74.
+The nunataks were mapped in detail by the United States Geological Survey (USGS) from ground surveys and United States Navy aerial photographs taken 1965-67 and United States Landsat imagery taken 1973–74.